nefarious-onion/todo-redux-react/README.md

 Application is deployed at Firebase Hosting https://todo-react-redux-563b5.web.a

-Data is stored to Cloud Firestore.
+Data is stored to Cloud Firestore with security rules that allow read and write only for registered users.

 Application uses Firebase authentication.